-Photography Provided By: IglooHere’s How to Host an At-Home Tailgate for Sunday Football Locale Magazine Editors September 11, 2020 Spread the loveIt’s the Best Time of the Year!
-Written By: Kaylin Waizinger Socially-Distanced Tailgate Football season is officially upon us!
-And whether you’re a staunch fan of [insert team name] or you simply look forward to the funny Super Bowl commercials, there are no better weeks than the 17 that lie ahead.
-But despite all the hype, the stadiums will be empty due to the infamous coronavirus (ugh); on the bright side, however, you don’t need tickets to watch the games.
-With that said, we’ve put together everything you’ll need to set up the perfect socially distanced tailgate for Sunday football.
+Photography Provided By: IglooHere’s How to Host an At-Home Tailgate for Super Bowl Sunday Kaylin Waizinger January 31, 2021 Share on FacebookShare on TwitterShare on PinterestShare on RedditShare on LinkedInShare on InstagramShare on YouTubeShare on EmailShare on WhatsAppFire Up the Grill and Crack Open a Brew—It’s Time to Watch Some Football Written By: Kaylin Waizinger Socially-Distanced Tailgate Super Bowl LV is officially upon us!
+And whether you’re a staunch fan of [insert team name] or you simply look forward to the funny Super Bowl commercials, there is no better time to fire up the grill and crack open a brew.
+With that said, we’ve put together everything you’ll need to set up the perfect socially distanced tailgate for Super Bowl Sunday.
 Throw on your jersey and gather your quaran-team because this tailgate setup is a total touchdown!
 1 | Fire up the Grill Socially-Distanced Tailgate Photography Provided By: Everdure by Heston Photography Provided By: Everdure by Heston Photography Provided By: Everdure by Heston Let’s be real—no tailgate is complete without a grill.
 Everdure has an amazing line of compact and stylish portable grills that are perfect for outdoor use.
 Pick up some meats from your local butcher and fire up the grill for a tasty, festive meal.
 Tailgating in San Diego?
 Ranch 45 has an on-site butcher shop with a quality selection of Brand Beef products!
 If grilling isn’t in your wheelhouse, support a local restaurant and order food.
 Everyone appreciates a catered meal, especially if it is from a local eatery.
-2 | On the Rocks Socially-Distanced Tailgate Photography Provided By: Igloo Photography Provided By: Constellation Brands Photography By: Daniel Barrett If football season doesn’t usher in a hankering for beer, is it even football season?
+2 | On the Rocks Socially-Distanced Tailgate Photography Provided By: Igloo Photography Provided By: Constellation Brands Photography By: Daniel Barrett If Super Bowl Sunday doesn’t usher in a hankering for beer, is it even Super Bowl Sunday?
 Pack an ice chest with a selection of bottled and canned beverages like Modelos, Coronas and Pacificos to sip on as you watch the game.
 Igloo’s BMX Coolers are made from durable blow-molded construction and will keep your refreshments chilled for hours.
 If you or one of your pals is gluten-free, stock up on Constellation Brands’ new line of Corona Hard Seltzers.
 Our favorite flavor is tropical lime!
 3 | A Bloody Brilliant Idea!
 Photo by Toni Osmundson on Unsplash If you want to get really crafty, set up a delicious Bloody Mary bar with all the fixins.
 This DIY-style bar is always a hit.
 See below for a full shopping list of ingredients and garnishes.
 Ingredients: -Tomato juice -Vodka -Horseradish -Tabasco -Fresh lemon or lime juice -Worcestershire sauce Garnishes: -Celery -Bacon -Cornichons -Shrimp -Fresh dill -Pimento or blue cheese-stuffed olives -Lemon wedges -Pickles 4 | Put It on the Big Screen Photo by Roberto Nickson from Pexels Photo by Alex Litvin on Unsplash Ok, this is a big one.
-As much as people love to eat and drink together, it is football Sunday.
-Best Buy and Amazon have an assortment of outdoor projectors and screens that are perfect for game day viewing.
-Whether you’re in the driveway, the cul-de-sac or your backyard, you can watch any game in HD while you hang out with your friends and cheer on your team.
+As much as people love to eat and drink together, it is the Super Bowl.
+Best Buy and Amazon have a great selection of outdoor projectors and screens that are perfect for game day viewing.
+Whether you’re in the driveway, the cul-de-sac or your backyard, you can watch the big game in HD while you hang out with your friends and cheer on your team.
 5 | Furnish It Socially-Distanced Tailgate Photo by Taryn Elliott from Pexels Photo by Taryn Elliott from Pexels During your socially distanced viewing party, people are likely going to want to sit and watch the game.
-An assortment of picnic blankets, chairs and umbrellas (for shade) are all necessary components to a tailgate.
+An assortment of picnic blankets, chairs and umbrellas are all necessary components for a tailgate.
 Just be sure to space your seats six feet apart.
 Oh, and don’t forget your hand sanitizer and masks!
 6 | Let the Games Begin Photo by Austin Distel, Distel.co If your group is small enough, feel free to break out some lawn games, such as cornhole or Giant Jenga to play at halftime!
-People always love a little competition, especially during football season.
+People always love a little competition, especially during the biggest game of the year.
 Happy hosting!